Vietoris-Rips Persistent Homology, Injective Metric Spaces, and The Filling Radius: Introduction

 \subsubsection{Acknowledgements.}

 We thank Prof. Henry Adams and Dr. Johnathan Bush for very useful feedback about a previous version of this article.
 We also thank Prof. Mikhail Katz and Prof. Michael Lesnick for explaining to us some aspects of their work.
+We thank Dr. Qingsong Wang for bringing to our attention the paper \cite{schmahl2022} which was critical for the proof of Theorem \ref{theorem:pbarcode}.
+Finally, we thank Dr. Alexey Balitsky for pointing out an imprecision in the statement of Proposition \ref{prop:bcdmtpct}.

 This research was supported by NSF under grants DMS-1723003, CCF-1740761, and CCF-1526513.